syncfusion-content/asp.net-core-docs/aspnet-core/Overview.md

 ---
 layout: post
-title: Overview in ASP.NET Core Application | Syncfusion
+title: Introduction of Syncfusion ASP.NET CORE controls
 description: Learn here all about overview of Syncfusion Essential ASP.NET Core widgets based on HTML5 and jQuery.
 platform: aspnet-core
 control: Introduction
 documentation: ug
 ---

-# Overview in Essential ASP.NET Core Application
+# Welcome to Syncfusion ASP.NET Core Controls of Essential JS 2

 Essential JS is a comprehensive collection of over 80 enterprise-grade HTML5 JavaScript components for building modern web applications.
 It includes all the UI controls that are typically required for building line-of-business (LOB) applications including charts, grids, Gantt, scheduler, diagram and much more.